AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 ### Execution

-This tab lets you define the **HTTPS Endpoint** that will send data to ACS.
-If needed, you can enter authentication information in the fields below.
+This tab lets you define the connection endpoint.
+The **[!UICONTROL URL]** field allows you to define the **HTTPS Endpoint** that will send data to ACS.

+If needed by the endpoint, two types of authentification method are available:

+* Basic authentification: enter your username/password information in the **[!UICONTROL Request Header(s)]** field.

+* OAuth authentification: By clicking on the **[!UICONTROL Use connection parameters defined in an external account]**, you can select an external account where the OAuth authentification is defined.
+For more information, refer to the [External accounts](../../administrating/using/external-accounts.md) section.

 ![](assets/externalAPI-execution.png)

 ### Properties